Hiking at French Creek State Park

 3 miles, orange blazes, more difficult hiking

-Use the connector trail (orange blazes with a green stripe) from the campground contact station to get to this loop trail.
+This trail offers visitors a glimpse of the historic Six Penny Recreation Area where dam ruins and the park's original picnic grounds can be seen.
+Use the connector trail (orange blazes with a green stripe) from the intersection of Boone and Lenape trails west of the campground to get to this loop trail.
 Most of this trail is closed to mountain bikes.

 3.6 miles - white blazes - more difficult hiking

 Circling through the western portion of French Creek, this trail offers a variety of easy hiking mixed with several challenging sections.
 Park in the lot along Firetower Road and follow the white blazes in either direction.

 - Double blazes indicate a change of direction in the trail

 - Camping is only permitted in French Creek's established campgrounds

 - Horses are permitted on the Horse-shoe Trail, and on the right berm of public roads (except in overnight areas)

 - Motorized vehicles are prohibited on any park trails